Letter to Community: From Dr. Tamara Nichols Rodenberg

-It has been a challenging month for our nation, from natural disasters to acts of unspeakable violence in America.
-And the Bethany community has not been unscathed.
+It has been a challenging month for our nation, from natural disasters to acts of unspeakable violence, America and the Bethany community have not been unscathed.

 We had barely begun to recover from the horrific tragedy in Charlottesville, Virginia, when Hurricane Harvey dumped a U.S. record 52 inches of rain on the Houston, Texas area, killing 82 and destroying thousands of homes in its path.